๐พ Tennis โ Doubles on Clay

 Resilience Practices

-- Weekly: 2-3x rotator cuff strengthening and mobility
+- Weekly: Rotator cuff and ankle stability 2โ3ร

 Lower Back Tension Pattern